 The Best Place to be in Milford Sound isn’t on a Boat

-There wasn’t any issue with the cruise
+There wasn’t an issue with the cruise

 It went without a hitch, though the way the guide reeled off the names and descriptions of Milford Sound’s features was obviously rehearsed.
 Mist obscured the peaks as we left the jetty, but that just created an atmosphere of mystery.
 There were few surprises as the boat rounded the bends – a few seals here, a small waterfall there, but that’s about it.
 From the vessel’s deck, the fiord didn’t make me feel tiny, and I could look at the cliffs in the distance and the sea between them for only so long.

-Up to that point, New Zealand had spoilt me with dolphins, geothermal features, giant marbles and massive trees.
+Up to that point, New Zealand had spoilt me with dolphins, geothermal features, melting glaciers, giant marbles and massive trees.
 Even the 2.5-hour drive from Te Anau that morning passed through some spectacular scenery; think vast valleys, mountain passes and lush rainforests.
 My expectations had been set high, and Milford Sound fell a tad short.
 Perhaps my timing wasn’t right since all the snow had gone and there wasn’t any rain to add a million waterfalls.

-That said, things got a better towards the end of the cruise.
+That said, things got better towards the end of the cruise.
 The boat reversed into Stirling Falls, giving people photo opportunities and a face full of spray.
 The underwater observatory is also worth a visit because the black coral there rarely grows in such shallow water.
 If you’re up for it, you can also go scuba diving or kayaking in the fiord to see it up close.

 Thankfully, I didn’t have to dash back to a bus after the cruise